 How consistently do we have to follow our circadian rhythym to have these benefits?

 We’re striving to set up a system for ourselves where our bedtime and wake time will stay fairly undisturbed throughout the week.
-So we want to be staying within the same 30-minute window for our bedtime and wake time.
+We want to be staying within the same 30-minute window for our bedtime and wake time.
 Of course, there will be times that we need to stray from this.
 But we want to stay within that window as much as possible.
-So we can set up our day to facilitate a better sleep/wake schedule, making it easier for us to follow that schedule consistently.
+So we can set up our day to facilitate a better sleep/wake schedule, making it more sustainable.

 How is our modern lifestyle impacting our sleep quality?